dnsimple/dnsimple-support/content/articles/billing-settings.markdown

 ![Example Invoice With Billing Information](/files/account-billing-settings-invoice-2.png)

 <warning>
 You can modify this information anytime and as many times as you need to.
 The new billing information will only be used for future invoices.
-If you need to change the billing information of an existing invoice please write to [support@dnsimple.com](mailto:support@dnsimple.com)
+If you need to change the billing information of an existing invoice please [contact support](https://dnsimple.com/contact).
 </warning>

 ### Changing your billing settings